Rachel Homan remains undefeated in curling's Masters with win over Anna Hasselborg | TSN

 SASKATOON — Ottawa's Rachel Homan remained perfect at the Grand Slam of Curling's WFG Masters with a 7-5 win over Sweden's Anna Hasselborg in Draw 10 action on Thursday.

-Winnipeg's Kaitlyn Lawes and Switzerland's Silvana Tirinzoni moved into a fourth-place tie with Hasselborg after posting Draw 10 victories.
+Winnipeg's Kaitlyn Lawes and Switzerland's Silvana Tirinzoni also posted Draw 10 victories.

 Lawes defeated Vancouver's Clancy Grandy 9-6, while Tirinzoni beat Sweden's Isabella Wrana 9-3.
 Grandy and Wrana both fell to 1-2.

-In the other draw 10 match, Eunjun Kim of South Korea (1-2) stole one in the eight end for a 5-4 win over Scotland's Rebecca Morrison (0-3).
+In the other Draw 10 match, Eunjun Kim of South Korea (1-2) stole one in the eighth end for a 5-4 win over Scotland's Rebecca Morrison (0-3).

+Kerri Einarson of Gimli, Man., fell to 1-2 with a 7-3 loss to South Korea's Eun-Ji Gim (3-0) in Draw 12 action on Thursday night.

+American Tabitha Peterson (1-2) beat winless Stefania Constantini of Italy (0-3) 7-3 in the other Draw 12 matchup.

+Gim and Homan stand atop the women's round-robin standings.
+Six rinks are tied for third at 2-1.

-In men's action Thursday morning, Calgary's Brendan Bottcher improved to 3-0 with a 5-4 win over Scotland's Ross Whyte (2-1).
+In men's action, Calgary's Brendan Bottcher improved to 3-0 with a 5-4 win over Scotland's Ross Whyte (2-1) on Thursday morning.

 Meanwhile, Brad Gushue of St. John's, N.L., needed just six ends to complete an 8-3 win over Switzerland's Yannick Schwaller.
 Both teams are at 2-1.